 Until comparatively recently, Naomie Harris had little interest in her family history.
-Then her mother bought her a DNA kit that revealed she was 48% Nigerian.
+Then her mother bought her a DNA test that revealed she was 48% Nigerian.

-“I don’t know why, but it just had such a huge impact on me,” says the actor, who plays Eve Moneypenny in the James Bond movies.
+“I don’t know why, but it just had such a huge impact on me,” says the actor, who plays Eve Moneypenny in the James Bond movies, at the start of her episode of Who Do You Think You Are?

 She begins by tracing the family of her father, Brian, someone she’s met just “a handful of times”.
 Brian, she learns, is the youngest of eight children, whose family moved to London when he was a child.